mirandrom/mcgill-nlp.github.io/README.md

 ```

 Replace `<script>` with the name of the script.
 If you want to add some library, you can add it to the requirements.txt file.
 Make sure to include the full version: `<library>==<version>`, or else it might break automation.
 For example, if you want to use the `requests` library, you can add it to the requirements.txt file as `requests==2.18.4`.

+### Issue forms

+To modify an issue form, simply edit the corresponding form in [`.github/ISSUE_TEMPLATE`](.github/ISSUE_TEMPLATE).
+Note that if you make some major change, you might need to modify the python scripts.
+Thus, it is recommended to test that on a fork in order to avoid breaking the automation on the main repo.

 ### Troubleshooting